Can repeating and non-repeating FRBs be drawn from the same population?: Inferences from observations

 We take a distribution of source rates $P(\geq \mathcal{R}_{\rm *})=(\mathcal{R}_{\rm *}/\mathcal{R}_{\rm 0,*})^{-a}$ with $a>0$, so that observed CHIME bursts might be dominated by a rare but prolific population of FRB repeaters (see \S \ref{sec:varyrate}).
 The ratios $N_{\geq 1}/N_{\geq 0}, N_{\geq 2}/N_{\geq 1}$ depend on the value of $a$

 and $\lambda_{\rm lim}\approx \lambda_{\rm 0,lim}$ as before.
 For $a<1$, the fraction of repeaters is too large $N_{\geq 2}/N_{\geq 1}\geq 2^{-a}>1/2$, while for $a>2$, the estimate in Eq. \ref{Eq:NSrc_sing} is approximately applicable, and once more the total number of sources is much too low.
-However, for intermediate values of $1<a<2$, and specifically, for $a-1\ll 1$, one finds that $N_{\geq 1}/N_{\geq 0}\approx \lambda_{\rm 0,lim}\ll N_{\geq 2,\rm CH}/N_{\geq 1,\rm CH}$.
+However, for intermediate values of $1<a<2$, and specifically, for $a-1\ll 1$, one finds that $N_{\geq 1}/N_{\geq 0}\approx \lambda_{\rm 0,lim}\ll N_{\geq 2,\rm CH}^{\rm all-sky}/N_{\geq 1,\rm CH}^{\rm all-sky}$.
 Indeed taking $a\approx 1.13$ simultaneously reproduces all three observables.
-As mentioned above, the simple analytic estimate needs to be adjusted to account for a few effects: (i) A more realistic, not broken PL approximation of $N_{\geq k}(>\Phi)$, (ii) cosmological distance, time dilation and frequency redshift corrections, (iii) The average spectrum of FRB sources, suggesting that bursts are less common at high frequencies and (iv) the non-uniform observation time spent by a large sky survey per point in the observed sky.
+As mentioned above, the simple analytic estimate needs to be adjusted to account for a few effects: (i) A more realistic, not broken PL approximation of $N_{\geq k}(>\Phi)$, (ii) cosmological distance, time dilation and frequency redshift corrections, (iii) The average spectrum of FRB sources, suggesting that bursts with a given spectral flux are less common at high frequencies, (iv) the non-uniform observation time spent by a large sky survey per point in the observed sky and (v) the number density of sources which in general depends on redshift.
 These factors are all accounted for by direct numerical integration in \S \ref{sec:MonteCarlo}.
 The results are shown in Fig. \ref{fig:Numerical}.
 As seen in the figure, the analytic result quoted above is well reproduced by this more precise calculation.
 The results of the latter, indicate that $1.1\lesssim a\lesssim 1.3$ can simultaneously match the observed $N_{\geq 1}/N_{\geq 0}$, $N_{\geq 2}/N_{\geq 1}$ and $\lambda_{\rm 0,lim}$.

 An alternative possible resolution is to assume a connection between source rate and maximum burst energy, the results corresponding to this situation are described in \S \ref{sec:correlationb}.